Advertisement

 Thursday, September 19, 7pm

-Love City Brewing, 1023 Hamilton Street
+Love City Brewing, 1023 Hamilton Street, Philadelphia

-Second annual Phoenixville Film Festival
+Phoenixville Film Festival

-Colonial Theatre, 227 Bridge Street, Phoenixville, PA
+Colonial Theatre, 227 Bridge Street, Phoenixville

 Let Me Freeze Again to Death

-The Barnes Foundation, 2025 Benjamin Franklin Parkway
+Barnes Foundation, 2025 Benjamin Franklin Parkway, Philadelphia

 The immersive film and sound installation by composer Missy Mazzoli and filmmaker Adam Larsen, with Opera Philadelphia’s Anthony Roth Costanzo, will be on view at the Barnes this weekend for free with museum admission.
 Let Me Freeze Again to Death is a sensory experience originally created in 2020 at the height of lockdown that continues to investigate loneliness and imagines ways for us to be alone together four years later.
-This comes ahead of the premiere of Mazzoli’s new opera The Listeners.
+This comes ahead of the premiere of Mazzoli’s new opera, The Listeners.

 Honoring Erika Alexander

-Film Society Center, 1412 Chestnut Street
+Film Society Center, 1412 Chestnut Street, Philadelphia

 Philadelphia Fall Arts Fest